CommonEconomist/CommonEconomist.github.io/README.md

 ### Research projects and working papers

-* Using climate variability to predict war in Sub-Saharan Africa (_paper coming soon_)
+* Forecasting climate-conflict in Sub-Saharan Africa: A paucity of predictive power [[paper](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=2550228)]
 * Armed conflict and excess mortality:  A study of mortality estimates for Iraq (_with M. Spagat_)
 * A spatial analysis of the effect of foreign aid in conflict areas [[paper](http://ssrn.com/abstract=2450867)]
 * Food prices and the incidence of violence in Africa, 1990-2011 [[paper](http://ssrn.com/abstract=2418973)]